MMorafah/homepage/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second year PhD Student in Electrical and Computer Engineering at University of California San Diego (UCSD), luckly being advised by [Prof. Bill Lin](http://cwcserv.ucsd.edu/~billlin/).
+I am a PhD Candidate (third year) in Electrical and Computer Engineering at University of California San Diego (UCSD), luckly being advised by [Prof. Bill Lin](http://cwcserv.ucsd.edu/~billlin/).

 I am broadly interested in Machine Learning and Optimization.
-My current research focus is on **Federated Learning**.
-Here are several federated learning themes that I am currently working on:
+My current research focus is on **Federated Learning**, **Generative AI** and **Business**.
+Here are the research themes that I am currently working on:

-- Statistical Heterogeneity (Non-I.I.D)
+- Large Scale Federated Learning Over Diverse Heterogeneous Devices
-- Personalization
+- Efficient Training and Fine-tuning of Large Models in Federated Learning
-- Communication Effeciency
+- Inference Speedup for Large Generative Models
-- Optimization
+- Effect of Generative AI in Business Market

 I previously received a M.S. in Electrical and Computer Engineering at UCSD in 2021, and a B.S. in Electrical Engineering at Tehran Polytechnique.

-I also enjoyed working as machine learning research intern at [Tesla Autopilot](https://www.tesla.com/autopilot).
+I also working as a machine learning research intern at [Tesla Autopilot](https://www.tesla.com/autopilot) and Qualcomm AI.

-<span style="color: red;">**I will be joining Qualcomm AI as a ML Research Intern for summer 2023 working on Federated Learning.**.</span>
+<span style="color: red;">**I am looking for machine learning internship positions for summer 2023.**.</span>

-<span style="color: red;">**I am open to collaborate on interesting project.**.</span>
+<span style="color: red;">**I am open to collaborate on interesting project, please feel free to reach out.**.</span>